r-dbi/odbc/README.md

 - Improve documentation: The main website and API docs should be more responsive.
 - Provide more examples in documentation, more details, and point out any gotchas.
 - Refactor code to remove the need for the `NANODBC_HANDLE_NODATA_BUG` option.
 - Versioned generated source level API documentation for `release` and `latest`.
-Possibly for each major and minor published versions too.
+For each major and minor published versions too?
-- Windows CI tests, possibly using [Appveyor](https://www.appveyor.com/).
+- Windows CI tests; use [Appveyor](https://www.appveyor.com/)?
+Alternatives?